xbyubp22/garbage/README.md

-I will be grateful for any help the image is not displayed in the emulator
+I will be grateful for any help.

+the image is not displayed in the emulator